amihere/digital_qlc/questions.md

 ## postpartum_disconnection

 **Question:** That can be such a lonely feeling—especially when everyone expects you to be smiling.
 You're not alone.
 If you don't mind me asking, on a scale of 1-10, how has your overall wellbeing felt this past week?
+1-3 really struggling, 4-6 getting by, 7-10 doing okay overall

 **Type:** choice

-**Options:** 1-3 really struggling, 4-6 getting by, 7-10 doing okay overall

 **Next:** postpartum_duration